algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 ### 6.2.
 Files Conventions

 >[!NOTE]
-> Each .cpp file have to be joined with it's equivalent named .hpp, for instance if the file software.cpp is created the file software.hpp **HAVE** to be created.
+> Each .cpp file have to be joined with its equivalent named .hpp, for instance if the file software.cpp is created the file software.hpp **HAVE** to be created.

 There is an example to use the different files.